DonnKey/unslr/README.md

 (All gotos are thus either forward branches to just below the bottom of a loop or backward branches to the beginning of a loop.)

+XPL/S assumed programs were a single file, and supported nested procedures.
+The C version is more C-like in that regard; many procedures are in separate files, and nested procedures (and the associated scoping) are simulated by using file-scope variables.

 Some XPL/S code was found unnecessary in the original translation (thanks to C libraries), and XPL/S allowed functions on the left, which is translated using #define.
 The original code (in C-ish syntax) was retained as commentary.

-Some subsequent edits were required to make it run correctly, specifically treating the Accept state as a special case of Reduce for certain purposes.
+Some subsequent edits were required to make it run correctly, specifically some standard headers were included, a test added where the code was assuming that (as on historical early C machines) *0 == 0 (and was not an error), and some handwritten notes were flagged (but not applied (yet)).
-(This was a bug in the original code.)
 Minor fixes to the punch-grammar function, introduced in the C translation, were made as well.

 The input format consists of white-space separated strings.
 Each line has a specific meaning.
 Lines ending with '$' are assumed to be continued on the next input line.
+(Be careful if you use '$' as a grammar symbol, particularly as the end of input.)
 (This due to the assumption that fixed-length records are involved.)
 If a token begins with '<', it may contain embedded spaces until the '>' is reached.